Andrew B. Hall

 Twitter | Google Scholar | LinkedIn | CV

 - Polarization and State Legislative Elections.
 Forthcoming, American Journal of Political Science.
-With Cassandra Handan-Nader and Andrew C. Myers.
+With Cassandra Handan-Nader and Andrew C.W.
+Myers.

 - Are Dead People Voting by Mail?
 Evidence from Washington State Administrative Data.
 Forthcoming, Election Law Journal.
-With Jennifer Wu, Chenoa Yorgason, Hanna Folsz, Cassandra Handan-Nader, Andrew Myers, Tobias Nowacki, Daniel M. Thompson, and Jesse Yoder.
+With Jennifer Wu, Chenoa Yorgason, Hanna Folsz, Cassandra Handan-Nader, Andrew C.W.
+Myers, Tobias Nowacki, Daniel M. Thompson, and Jesse Yoder.

 - Election-Denying Republican Candidates Underperformed in the 2022 Midterms.
 Forthcoming, American Political Science Review.
 With Janet Malzahn.